How to Share Your Feelings with Your Partner

 Active Listening

-Show genuine interest in your spouse's response to foster a sense of being heard and understood.
+Show genuine interest in your spouse's response to help them feel listened to and understood.
 This reciprocal communication builds a stronger emotional connection.

 Body Language